varnishd -f /usr/local/etc/varnish/default.vcl -s malloc,1G -T 127.0.0.1: 2000 -a 0.0.0.0:8080 -d

-Sometimes Varnish misbehaves.
-In order for you to understand whats going on there are a couple of places you can check. varnishlog, /var/log/syslog, /var/log/messages are all places where Varnish might leave clues of whats going on.
+Sometimes Varnish misbehaves or rather behaves the way you told it to behave but not necessarily the way you want it to behave.
+In order for you to understand whats going on there are a couple of places you can check. varnishlog, /var/log/syslog, /var/log/messages are all good places where Varnish might leave clues of whats going on.
 This section will guide you through basic troubleshooting in Varnish.

 Starting Varnish in debug mode to see what is going on.